My Hero Academia Watch Order

 Best My Hero Academia watch route

 Watch My Hero Academia in release order from Season 1 onward.
-The series is close to filler-free, so there is very little reason to overthink the route unless you specifically care about movie timing.
+The series is close to filler-free, so there is very little reason to overcomplicate the route unless you specifically want to slot in the movies during your first watch.

 What to skip

 Most viewers can simply watch straight through.
-There are a few recap-style or lightly anime-original episodes, but no giant filler blocks that disrupt the core U.A. to Final Act storyline.
+There are a few recap-style or lightly anime-original episodes, but there are no giant filler blocks that break the U.A.-to-Final-Act story in the way older weekly shonen sometimes do.

 The main watch-order decision is movie placement.
-Two Heroes fits after Season 2, Heroes Rising after Season 4, World Heroes' Mission during Season 5, and You're Next during the later-era timeline after the darker hero material is established.
+Watch Two Heroes after Season 2, Heroes Rising after Season 4, World Heroes' Mission during the Season 5 era, and You're Next after the darker late-series setup in Season 7.

 Fast route vs complete route

 The fast route is nearly identical to the complete route because My Hero Academia has so little skippable material.
-The real choice is whether you want the four movies and side specials during your first watch.
+The real decision is whether you want the four movies and side specials on the first pass or after you finish the TV run.

 Complete route